Terms of Use

 Donation Method

-Credit card-based transactions are processed through a third party payment processor called Stripe (stripe.com) and are subject to the policies and terms defined by Stripe.
+Credit card transactions are processed through a third-party payment processor called Stripe (stripe.com) and are subject to the policies and terms of Stripe.
 Beyond any obligations as a merchant which we are not able to exclude, we assume no responsibility for such transactions.

-Where there has been an unauthorised use of a Gift Giver’s credit card to make a donation, and it is proven, then that donation will be refunded by The Good Registry to the Gift Giver’s credit card.
-If any part of the donation has already been on-paid to the Charity, the Charity agrees to refund the amount it has received to The Good Registry to enable this obligation to be met.
+Where there has been an unauthorised use of a credit card to make a donation, and it is proven, then that donation will be refunded by The Good Registry Trust to the used credit card.
+If any part of the donation has already been on-paid to a Charity, the Charity agrees to refund the amount it has received to The Good Registry Trust to enable this obligation to be met.

 Registering as a Charity

-Charities may register for free by completing the registration process.
-A Charity must update The Good Registry immediately if there is any change in their status as either a Donee Organisation or a Registered Charitable Trust or if they cease operating.
+Registration as a Charity on the Website is by invitation only.
+When we decide to invite an organisation to be registered on our Website we will provide registration details via email.
+Registration is free.
+A Charity must update us immediately if there is any change in their status as either a Donee Organisation or a Charitable Entity or if they cease operating.

 Privacy